mecid/mecid.github.io/_posts/2023-04-25-photopicker-in-swiftui.md

     }
 }
 ```

-You can also provide a binding to an array of the *PhotoPickerItem* type to enable multiple selections.
-In this case, you can use the *maxSelectionCount* parameter to control the number of allowed images.

 OK, we know how to provide a photo-picking experience, but what next?
 How can we load the selected images?
 The *PhotosPickerItem* type contains the whole image and video loading logic.
 It provides the *loadTransferable* function allowing us to load any type conforming to the *Transferable* protocol.